Safeguard Yourself from Ticks, Lyme, and other Tick-borne Diseases

-By Jennifer Kraus, MD, Infectious Disease Specialist, Virtua
+By Jennifer Kraus, MD, Virtua Health Infectious Disease Specialist

 Lyme disease is the most common zoonotic (transmitted from animal to human) disease in America.
-It's caused by the bacterium Borrelia burgdorderi, which is carried by the black-legged deer tick, common in New Jersey and surrounding areas.
+It's caused by the bacterium Borrelia burgdorferi, which is carried by the black-legged deer tick that's common in New Jersey and surrounding areas.

-People often encounter deer ticks after spending time in heavily-wooded areas, but you don't need to be a hiker to be bitten by one.
-Those with pets should be aware that a cat or dog can easily bring a tick into the house.
+People often encounter deer ticks after spending time in heavily wooded areas, but you don't need to be a hiker to be bitten by one.
+Those with pets should know that a cat or dog can easily bring a tick into the house.
 This means you should be on alert even if you don't spend much time outdoors.

 If a tick is crawling on you outside and you brush it off, you don't need to be worried about Lyme.
 The tick must be attached for at least 36 hours to spread the disease to you.

 Check your body and clothes for ticks after spending time in a high-risk environment.
-If you find a tick attached to you, quick removal will ensure you never come into contact with the Lyme bacteria.
+If you find a tick attached to you, remove the entire tick with tweezers to ensure you don't come into contact with Lyme bacteria.

-But keep in mind, ticks are good at hiding.
-Check your back and in folds of skin—especially the back of the knee, the underarm, and between the legs.
+But, keep in mind, ticks are good at hiding.
+So check your scalp, back, and skin folds—especially the back of the knee, the underarm, and between the legs.